Gravitalia/Autha/README.md

 # Autha

-> Autha, pronounced `Otter` 🦦, is the service that manages user accounts and the associated delegation. ☄️
+> Autha, pronounced `Otter` 🦦, is the service that manages user accounts and provides identity (authorization server, AS).

 Autha is an OAuth2 server designed with **Rust** to allow extreme low resource usage, low _latency_ and high request throughput.<br />
 It implements an account creation, connection and authorization delegation system.